jaxcksn/CS3364-GroupProject/README.md

 ##### Options:

--g, --graph, graphP: Specify the path to the input graph file.
+-g, --graph: Specify the path to the input graph file.

--o, --output, output: Specify the output image file name (must end with .png).
+-o, --output: Specify the output image file name (must end with .png).

--a, --algo, algo: Select the algorithm (kruskal or prim).
+-a, --algo: Select the algorithm (kruskal or prim).
 Default is kruskal.

 #### 2. Graph Image Generation